 It is authored by Robyn Grant (Manchester Metropolitan University); Magdalena N. Muchlinski (University of North Texas Health Science Center); John R. Wible (Carnegie Museum of Natural History); Ian Corfe (University of Helsinki); and Matthew Sullivan (Manchester Metropolitan University).

-Manchester Met’s School of Science and the Environment is a research-rich academic community in the Faculty of Science and Engineering, with a well-established reputation in the fields of biology, chemistry, geography and environmental science.
+Manchester Met’s Department of Natural Sciences is a research-rich academic community in the Faculty of Science and Engineering, with a well-established reputation in the fields of biology, chemistry, geography and environmental science.

 We work with research institutions, industry partners, national organisations and NGOs worldwide, to deliver solutions that address challenges posed in environmental change and sustainability, socio-economic, cultural and political change, health and advanced materials.